Physician-Scientist Training Program Content and Eligibility

-PSTP is open to applicants to the University of Minnesota's Internal Medicine (IM) residency program, or current interns in their first year of training.
-Successful candidates show a demonstrated desire to pursue an investigative career.
+PSTP is open to applicants to the University of Minnesota's Internal Medicine residency program, or current residents in their first year of training.
+Successful candidates have a demonstrated desire to pursue an investigative career.
 Applicants may already have an advanced research degree (MS, MPH, PhD), or substantive research experience as an undergraduate or medical student.

 The Medical School seeks to attain a diverse learning environment through the recruitment of students who are underrepresented in medicine and may also be underrepresented in Minnesota.